MicrosoftDocs/dynamics-365-ai/ai-docs/sales/manage-sales-teams.md

     >[!div class="mx-imgBorder"]
     >![Enter maximum amount of leads for seller](media/sa-ar-sales-team-enter-lead-capacity.png "Enter maximum amount of leads for seller")

-6. Enter the maximum lead capacity value that the seller can handle in Enter the maximum amount of leads for each seller.
+6. Enter the maximum lead capacity value that the seller can handle in Enter the maximum number of leads for each seller.
 7. Select **Apply**.

     >[!NOTE]